-The second part of the lecture concentrates on the use and interpretation of exteroceptive sensors in robotics.
-The topics covered include tactile exploration and visual data processing, including advanced topics such as feature extraction, object detection, simultaneous localization and mapping (SLAM) and semantic scene understanding.
+The second part of the lecture concentrates on the use of exteroceptive sensors in robotics.
+The topics covered include tactile exploration and visual data processing, including advanced topics such as feature extraction, object localization, semantic scene interpretation, and (inter-)active perception.